 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very significant, and fixing it wouldn't cost very much, this is probably the best and easiest option.

 What if, however, you've invested a significant amount of time and money into making an improvement on your property, only to find that it violates your local zoning laws in some minor way?
 In this case, you can apply for a variance.
 This is essentially an exception to the zoning rules.
 If declining to enforce these rules would not harm anyone, and would not do much to advance the purpose of Clay, Alabama's zoning laws, a variance will usually be granted.

 You also have significant protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Clay, Alabama Attorney Help?
+What Can A Clay, Alabama Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's essential to seek competent legal representation.
 The counsel of an experienced Clay, Alabama real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.